Man claims smugglers who got him across US-Mexico border told him to rob Florida home, police say

 The report later said the “traffickers dropped him off at this address” and the suspect was “given a task to enter a home and to take anything of value.”
 He used one of the knives to cut through a patio screen door, it added.

-The victim also told FOX35 Orlando that the suspect “was talking in Spanish saying that somebody sent him.”
+The victim also told Fox 35 Orlando that the suspect “was talking in Spanish saying that somebody sent him.”

 Mascotte Police, though, believe the man could be fabricating some parts of his story.